Morticians Wax, Collodion, Gelatin, Latex, Silicone, NecroDerm?

 Silicone has become the de-facto choice of most special effects artists for prosthetic work.
 It is basically a room temparature vulcanizing rubber.
 There are platinum cure an tin cure silicones, with platinum generally having less shrinkage for critical projects.
 Silicone can be made to look almost exactly like real skin.
 Most of the skin and body effects you see in films and television are created with silicone.
 While there are silicones that can be applied directly to the skin and look very life-like, they are mainly for creating wounds or scars.
 Silicones come in many varieties and are tricky to wok with.
 It takes knowledge and practice to work with silicone.
 Much of it must be mixed in a vacuum chamber to remove bubbles before molding.
 Silicone prosthetics must be attached with special adhesives and colored with special silicone colorings.
 Silicone will not accept practically any normal cosmetic.
 While exploring silicone is definitely worthwhile for the determined restoration artist, its use is beyond the scope of most mortuary applications.

-Lastly we will discuss NecroMetics NecroDerm Wax Replacer.
+Lastly we will discuss NecroMetics NecroDerm Wax Replacer Compound.
 It is a flesh-toned, thick, tinted and flocked acrylic polymer paste mixture specially formulated to be used as a wax replacer in restoration work.
 Once dry, NecroDerm Compound will not distort or move like wax.
 Formulated especially for the mortuary restoration professional, NecroDerm is new technology that addresses all of the shortcomings of other products.
 It is easy to apply, smooths and feathers with water, can be stippled to a very skin-like finish, is available in light or dark flesh colors, dries to a firm rubber-like compound that will not move or be damaged by touching, kissing, etc., will accept most any cosmetic, and is made to adhere to cold flesh.
 NecroDerm has been proven in many restoration projects and is my go-to product for all soft tissue damage repair.
 There is simply not a better product for mortuary use available anywhere.
-Watch the video below to get an idea as to how to use NecroDerm then order a jar today!
-We are making it available in a one ounce trial size for those who want to give it a try with a very small investment.